 Slow Viewing, the gallery program encouraging a more mindful approach to art viewing and discussion, returns to the Brick City Gallery with a new selection of events for the Fall 2021 semester.
-Slow Viewing, which debuted at the beginning of this year, offers gallery visitors a way to contemplate and talk about their own ideas or perceptions of the art pieces featured for each evening’s event.
+Slow Viewing debuted at the beginning of this year and offers gallery visitors a way to contemplate their own perceptions of the art pieces featured for each evening’s event.
 It allows for conversations and connections to be shared by art-lovers of all experience levels, or those will no former experience at all, in a setting that is casual and welcoming.

 MFA student and graduate gallery assistant Shauna Smith started Slow Viewing with the Springfield Art Museum and now leads the events at the Brick City Gallery.
 The one-hour events begin with silent viewing during the first half hour and conclude with a group discussion during the last half hour.
 The slowed-down pace promotes deeper thinking about the works themselves, while also making it easier for gallery guests to discover and feel more confident in their own interpretations of the featured work.

 Brick City Gallery will offer four opportunities for Slow Viewing this semester: